kelseyurgorenci/xdci/user/pages/02.get-started/form.md

                 required: true
         -
             name: behalfname
-            label: 'Researcher Name (if filling this form out on behalf of another researcher)'
+            label: 'Name of Person Completing This Form (if different than researcher)'
             placeholder: Name
             autofocus: 'on'
             autocomplete: 'on'
             type: text
             validate:
-                required: true
+                required: false
         -
             name: behalfemail
-            label: 'Researcher Email (if filling this form out on behalf of another researcher)'
+            label: 'Email of Person Completing This Form (if different than researcher)'
             placeholder: Email
             type: email
             validate:
-                required: true
+                required: false
         -
             name: behalfdepartment
-            label: 'Researcher Department and/or Institution (if filling this form out on behalf of another researcher)'
+            label: 'Department and/or Institution of Person Completing This Form (if different than researcher)'
             placeholder: Department
             type: text
             validate:
                 required: false
         -
             name: behalfresearch
-            label: 'Researcher Field of Research (if filling this form out on behalf of another researcher)'
+            label: 'Field of Research of Person Completing This Form (if different than researcher)'
             placeholder: 'Field of Research'
             type: text
             validate:
-                required: true
+                required: false
         -
             name: currentresearch
             label: '1.
 What are your current research projects?'